 Guidelines for Sporting and Recreational Clubs and Associations

-As a non profit organisation, depending on the nature and frequency of the food services you provide, you may be required to have a license.
+As a non-profit organisation, depending on the nature and frequency of the food services you provide, you may be required to have a licence.
 Some activities will be exempt, however individual councils may still have notification and inspection requirements.
-Regardless of if you require a license, you are still required to comply with Queensland’s Food Act 2006 and the Food Safety Standards to ensure the supply of safe and suitable food.
+Regardless of if you require a licence, you are still required to comply with Queensland’s Food Act 2006 and the Food Safety Standards to ensure the supply of safe and suitable food.

-Example activities not requiring a license but may still have notification and inspection requirements include:
+Example activities that do not require a licence, but may still have notification and inspection requirements, include:

 - A coffee and cake stall.

-Example activities where a license may be required:
+Example activities where a licence may be required:

 - A canteen serving meals prepared on site.

 - A club operating a restaurant or offering catering at their venue.